Let's help you plan

 São Tomé and Príncipe in the blog

-São Tomé and Príncipe Safaris and Holidays
+Essential information for travel to São Tomé and Príncipe

 Getting there You’ll most likely catch a connecting flight from Cape Town or Johannesburg in South Africa, which will land at São Tomé International Airport (TMS), which is just a 15-minute drive from the capital city.
 If you are travelling on to Príncipe, flights run six days a week and you will land at Principe Airport, after 35 minutes in the air.

 Health & Safety Please consult your personal physician and/or a travel clinic preferably 6 weeks prior to your departure.
 Vaccine requirements vary based on your country of origin and your travel itinerary and your previous vaccination history.
 It is best to consult with your physician or the CDC website for guidelines.
 Important vaccinations to consider and which may either be required or recommended are: Hepatitis A & B and yellow fever.
 Please always carry your ‘International Certificate of Vaccination or Prophylaxis (ICVP)’ or ‘Yellow Card’ with you.
 A number of mosquito-borne illnesses are present in São Tomé and Príncipe so wearing insect repellent and taking other precautions is necessary.
 Malaria We advise that you consult a medical practitioner at least six weeks prior to travel.
 Malaria is present in São Tomé and Príncipe, and it is strongly advisable to take malaria prophylactics before, during and after your visit.
 Please consult a medical professional regarding which prophylactics will be suitable for you.
 In addition to the recommendations of your travel clinic or physician, you may also consider the following proactive preventative measures: ● Apply insect repellent to exposed skin.
 Recommended repellents contain 20-35% DEET but it is a very virulent repellent, and should be used cautiously. ● Wear long-sleeved clothing and long pants at dawn and dusk, as well as closed shoes. ● Use a mosquito net if your tent or room isn't screened or air-conditioned; and spray insecticide or burn a mosquito coil before going to bed.
 If you come down with flu-like symptoms either during or within four to six weeks after your visit to a malaria area, seek a doctor's advice immediately and let him/her know that you have been in a malaria area.
-You can also visit www.malaria.org.za for more information.
+You can also visit https://www.who.int/news-room/fact-sheets/detail/malaria for more information or see a full map of affected countries here - https://www.who.int/data/gho/data/themes/malaria.
 Communication Country code: +239 Calling overseas from São Tomé and Príncipe: From a landline dial 00 followed by the country code plus area code and number. e.g. USA: 00 1 910 795 1048 When calling from a cell phone dial + prefix followed by the country code plus area code and number. e.g. USA: + 1 910 795 1048

 Money The Dobra is the official currency of São Tomé and Príncipe, and is represented by the symbol Db.
 You can convert money to Dobra at a bank or Forex Bureau, or withdraw from an ATM, which can be accessed in São Tomé’s capital.
 Please check with your bank for charges and advice when using international ATMs.
 Credit cards are accepted in a limited number of places, but VISA and Mastercard are the most widely accepted.
 American Express has limited to no coverage.
 It is advisable to have some cash for smaller shops and tipping.
 IMPORTANT: When bringing foreign currency (e.g. USD, GBP, EUR) into the country, be sure to have the new format with no damage or marks.
 Gratuities We must stress that tipping is not compulsory or expected; rather it is an extra reward for excellent service.
 If you are pleased with the service you receive you are more than welcome to tip your guide or the staff.
 Tipping is usually done at the end of your trip, and you may tip the staff individually, place a tip for all the staff in the box or do both.
 Tips can be made in Dobra or US Dollars.
 Gratuities suggestions: Lead guide: $15 - $20 per guest per day Transfer drivers (e.g. in cities or between airport and hotel/lodge): $5 per guest per transfer Porter: $1 per bag Ranger or any “ancillary” guides on ad-hoc basis for a specific activity: $5 - $10 per guest per activity General lodge staff (put in a central box in each camp’s main area): $10 - $15 per guest per day